All Episodes

 And when John Solomon was on your program Wednesday night, he said there would be a press event surrounding the discovery of the bag of cocaine in the White House.

-And I felt that the seriousness of this federal crime would have come to light.
+And I felt that the seriousness of this federal crime would have come to light, but I was wrong.

-You'll have to wait till Sleepy Joe leaves office, and then there'll be a tell all book about this uh fiasco.
+You'll have to wait till Sleepy Joe leaves office, and then there'll be a tell-all book about this fiasco.

 That's what they're saying.

-Yeah, you know, uh to giving up after ten days of investigating and making your announcement on day eleven, I am sorry, that is not enough uh investigative work to come to that, you know, conclusion that of course vindicates the Bidens.
+You know, after giving up after 10 days of investigating and making your announcement on day 11, I am sorry that is not enough investigative work to come to that conclusion that, of course, vindicates the Bidens.

 Then to find out there were two other drug incidents in the White House.